 You’ll also find the iconic Big Red Lighthouse, standing tall and bright along the coast where the Black River lets out from Lake Macatawa into the Great Lakes.

-Holland is a town decorated lavishly with flowers, and if you visit in the spring, TULIPS.
+Holland is a town decorated lavishly with flowers, and if you visit in the spring, six million tulips in bloom!

 Holland is home to national Tulip Time Festival when the town is in bloom with more than a million tulips flowering along sidewalks and streets, and in fields and farms.